Free Resolutions of Some Schubert Singularities in the Lagrangian Grassmannian: Introduction

 Let $P=P_{\widehat{n}}$, the maximal parabolic subgroup of $G$ corresponding to omitting the simple root $\alpha_n$, the set of simple roots of $G$ being indexed as in \cite{BourbakuEMGAL68}.
-Let $1\leq k<r\leq n$ be positive integers, and let $w\in \mathcal{W}_{k,r}$ (cf. \eqref{notation:parabolicSubgroupsStr}).
-Our main result (cf. Theorem \ref{theorem:birational}) is a description of the minimal free resolution of the coordinate ring of $Y_P(w) := X_{P}(w) \cap O^{-}_{G/{{P}}}$, the \emph{opposite cell} of $X_{{P}}(w)$, as a module over the coordinate ring of $O^-_{G/P}$.
-For this, we use the Kempf-Lascoux-Weyman ``geometric technique'' of constructing minimal free resolutions, as described below: Suppose that we have a commutative diagram of varieties where $\bbA$ is an affine space, $Y$ a closed subvariety of $\bbA$ and $V$ a projective variety.
-The map $q$ is first projection, $q'$ is proper and birational, and the inclusion $Z \hookrightarrow \bbA \times V$ is a sub-bundle (over $V$) of the trivial bundle $\bbA \times V$.
-Let $\xi$ be the dual of the quotient bundle on $V$ corresponding to $Z$.
-Then the derived direct image $\RDer q'_* \strSh_{Z}$ is quasi-isomorphic to a minimal complex $F_\bullet$ with
+Let $1\leq k<r\leq n$ be positive integers, and let $w = \mathcal{W}_{k,r}$ (cf. \eqref{notation:parabolicSubgroupsStr}).
+Our main result (cf. Theorem \ref{theorem:subbundleSp2n}) is a description of the minimal free resolution of the coordinate ring of $Y_P(w) := X_{P}(w) \cap O^{-}_{G/{{P}}}$, the \emph{opposite cell} of $X_{{P}}(w)$, as a module over the coordinate ring of $O^-_{G/P}$.
+For this, as in \cite{KLPSResolutionSchSing15}, we use the Kempf-Lascoux-Weyman ``geometric technique'' for constructing minimal free resolutions.

-Here $R$ is the coordinate ring of $\bbA$; it is a polynomial ring and $R(k)$ refers to twisting with respect to its natural grading.
-If $q'$ is such that the natural map $\strSh_Y \to \RDer q'_* \strSh_{Z}$ is a quasi-isomorphism, (for example, if $q'$ is a desingularization of $Y$ and $Y$ has rational singularities), then $F_\bullet$ is a minimal free resolution of $\complex[Y]$ over the polynomial ring $R$ .
+Given a closed subvariety $Y$ of an affine space $\mathbb{A}$, the geometric technique constructs a minimal free resolution of the coordinate ring $\mathbb{C}[Y]$ of $Y$ as a module over the coordinate ring $R$ of $\mathbb{A}$ ($R$ is a polynomial ring).
+This is achieved by first finding a projective variety $V$ such that the following commutative diagram can be constructed

-In applying this technique in any given situation, there are two main steps involed: one must find a suitable $Z$ and a suitable morphism $q' : Z \to Y$ such that the map $\strSh_Y \to \RDer q'_* \strSh_{Z}$ is a quasi-isomorphism and such that $Z$ is a vector-bundle over a projective variety $V$; and, one must be able to compute the necessary cohomology groups.
-We carry this out for opposite cells $Y_P(w), w\in \mathcal{W}_{k,r}$.
+where $q$ is projection to the first coordinate, and its restriction $q'$ is a proper, birational map from a subbundle $Z$ of the trivial bundle $\mathbb{A} \times V$.
+Finding a projective variety $V$ such that this diagram may be constructed is in general not trivial, but in our case it is made possible by exploiting the geometry of the Schubert varieties and their opposite cells.
+Denote the dual of the quotient bundle on $V$ associated to the subbundle $Z$ by $\xi$.
+Let $\RDer q'_* \mathscr{O}_{Z}$ be the right derived image of the structure sheaf $\mathscr{O}_{Z}$ of $Z$.
+If the map $q'$ has the property that the induced map $\mathscr{O}_Y \to \RDer q'_* \mathscr{O}_{Z}$ is a quasi-isomorphism then the complex $F_{\bullet}$ defined below is a minimal free resolution of $\mathbb{C}[Y]$.

-As the first step, we establish the existence of a diagram as above, using the geometry of Schubert varieties.
-We now describe this briefly:
+In this expression $R(-i-j)$ refers to shifting the natural grading of the coordinate ring $R$.
+Note that if $Y$ has rational singularities and the map $q'$ is a desingularization, then the induced map $\mathscr{O}_Y \to \RDer q'_* \mathscr{O}_{Z}$ is guaranteed to be a quasi-isomorphism.
+Then the minimal free resolution of $\mathbb{C}[Y]$ can be computed so long as the vector bundle cohomology groups in the above expression can be computed.